Cognirush-Labs-LLP/icompress-win/README.md

   </a>
 </div>

-# Mass Image Compressor - Windows 10 and Above
+# Mass Image Compressor 4

 Mass Image Compressor is a lightweight, fast, and powerful batch image compression tool.
 This new version is a complete rewrite of the original project hosted at [SourceForge](https://sourceforge.net/projects/icompress/), redesigned with a modern WinUI 3 interface and built on .NET 8 for Windows 10 and 11.
 The binaries will still be hosted under [the same project](https://sourceforge.net/projects/icompress/) on SourceForge.